 CLI MH630 - Police Psychology (credits: 2)

-COU FS501 - Sex Offender Evaluation and Treatment (credits: 3) (offered in the Master of Arts in Clinical Mental Health Counseling Program)
+CLI FS601 - Sex Offender Evaluation and Treatment (credits: 3)

 Other courses may be approved by the Concentration Director for concentration credit.